HomeEmail ToolsDMARC Checker

 Where is the DMARC record stored?

-What DMARC policy should I use?
+What DMARC policy should I start with?

 What is DMARC alignment?